zaraana/Hyf-Website/Planning/Backlog.md

 * As a user, I want to get in touch quickly.
 * As a user, I would like to access HYF's social media accounts on the homepage.

+*  As a user, I want to be able to read the values of HYF.
+*  As a user, I want to be able to contact them.

 ### Should-Haves

 > will complete the user experience, but are not necessary.